 Examples of chatbot analysis and optimization

-One of our clients saw that their chatbot was used by their customers, but a lot of the customers abandoned the chat and called customer service.
-That’s because analysis done through Feelingstream showed that the chatbot was unable to help the customers with their issues.
+One of our clients saw that their customers used their chatbot.
+However, a lot of the customers stopped the chat and called customer service.
+That’s because analysis done through Feelingstream showed that the bot was unable to help the customers with their issues.

 Our client proceeded to analyze those customer chats and discovered several opportunities for improvement.
 For example: